rafaqz/DimensionalData.jl/docs/src/groupby.md

 == custom

-We can create our own function that return tuples
+We can create our own function that returns tuples

 ````@example groupby
 yearday(x) = (year(x), dayofyear(x))